flowerfine/flinkful/README.md

 There are a few excellent http clients for executing http request, Flinkful implements it by `OkHttp` on `flinkful-rest-http`.

+If you are tired of http API query and path parameters, also `openfeign` and [`retrofit`](https://github.com/square/retrofit) is a good choice for Flink http API implemention by yourself.

 #### `RestClient`

-If you are tired of